l0k0ms/workshops/log-workshop/steps/step20.md

 ### Create a dedicated Pipeline

-Let's start to go to the pipeline section again and create a new pipeline to only parse those logs:
+Let's go to the pipeline section again and create a new pipeline to only parse these logs:

 ![Create a pipeline](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop/assets/images/create_a_pipeline.png)

 ### Grok parser

-Create a Grok parser processor to parse your full text logs and transform it into a JSON.
+Create a Grok parser processor to parse your full-text logs and transform it into a JSON.

 ![Grok parser](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop/assets/images/grok_parser.png)